Equitable supply chains support small-scale farmers worldwide

 Since 2009, the trading relationship with Dr. Bronner’s and other buyers has helped Canaan expand and become a symbol of hope for sustainable and fair economic development for olive farmers and their communities.
 The company also produces and exports other traditional Palestinian foods, such as couscous and dried tomatoes, all of which allow Palestinian growers to trade directly with expanding, high-value markets for organic and fair trade materials while redeveloping their traditional livelihoods.

-Since 2014, Canaan has significantly expanded the range of organic and regenerative practices used by its farmers.
+Since 2014, Canaan has significantly expanded the range of organic and regenerative organic practices used by its farmers.
 It cooperates with the Canaan Center for Research and Extension (CORE) in the development of non-toxic pest control techniques for almonds, the intercropping of olive trees with bushes, trees and legume field crops.
 It also supports those traditional farmers whose practices in intercropping and cover cropping are naturally regenerative, and who serve as model farmers.
 The model farmer program includes practices of conservation tillage and the integration of sheep and goats into the field.
 Also, through CORE, Canaan is studying the local ecosystem and farmer practices, to learn how they allow olive trees that are over 2,000 years old to continue being productive.

 The balance of our olive oil (10%) comes from Israel.
 Sindyanna, a fair trade business run by Jewish and Arab women in Israel, supports Arab-Israeli farmers and workers.
 In light of the vision of peace that the olive branch symbolizes, we are also sourcing olive oil from the Jewish-Israeli Strauss family farm in Israel, a pioneer in organic olive oil production.